 Each student is provided with a GroupWise e-mail account when they are accepted as a student.
 This campus e-mail system provides the e-mail address of all the students, staff, and faculty at Westminster.
-We encourage students to check their campus e-mail frequently because important information is sent to students via e-mail, such as registration deadlines, campus events and activities, or general school announcements.
+Students are required to check their campus e-mail frequently because important information is sent to students via e-mail, such as registration deadlines, campus events and activities, or general school announcements.
 Instructors also use GroupWise to contact students with specific class information.
-For instructions on how to check your student e-mail, please refer to the Help Desk in the garden level of the Giovale Library or call the IT Support Phone at 801.832.2023.
+For instructions on how to check student e-mail or, linking college email to an off-campus email address, please contact the Help Desk in the garden level of the Giovale Library or call the IS Support Phone at 801-832-2023.

 Student ID cards are available in the Health, Wellness and Athletics Center.
 The card gives access to the fitness center and acts as a library card (giving access to all academic libraries in Utah), a meal card, an activity card, and official college identification.
 A semester sticker on the back of the card indicates that the card has been validated through the term indicated.
 Identification cards must be validated each semester.
 Replacement cost is $10.